Asmat-Lab/ctf-writeups/HackTheBox/Starting-Point/Responder/writeup.md

 - Port 80/tcp open — HTTP
 - Port 5985/tcp open — WinRM (Windows Remote Management)

-Navigated to the web application.The page was not loading, so I added the IP address and URL to etc/hosts. sudo nano /etc/hosts
+Navigated to the web application.
+The page was not loading, so I added the IP address and URL to etc/hosts.

+sudo nano /etc/hosts

 10.129.130.249    unika.htb